 What Happens after Detox?

-How long an addict will stay in rehab will very much depend on individual circumstances, but usually a stay of 30 days is typical.
-However recovery does not finish wants a person leaves rehab: it is a constant process which may well involve various setbacks, and attendance at fellowship groups – at which a recovering addict can find support and advice from people who have been through the addiction process – is recommended for everyone who has been through addiction recovery and wishes to continue to lead a life free of substance abuse.
+How long anyone will stay in rehab will very much depend on individual circumstances, but usually a stay of 30 days is typical.
+However recovery does not finish wants a person leaves rehab: it is a constant process which may well involve various setbacks, and attendance at fellowship groups – at which person in recovery can find support and advice from people who have been through the addiction process – is recommended for everyone who has been through addiction recovery and wishes to continue to lead a life free of substance abuse.

 Call us now for help